b-harvest/zk-rollup-module-for-Cosmos-SDK/README.md

     - less demands on fast finality
 - Usecases of zk-rollup
     - more specific and concise computation
-    - perfect layer-1 security necessity : Defi, deposit significant assets to layer 2
+    - perfect layer-1 security necessity : utilities which need significant deposit of assets to layer 2
-    - high demands on fast finality : Interchain utilities, trading, payment
+    - high demands on fast finality : Interchain asset transfer with fast withdrawal from layer 2

 ## User Benefit / Ecosystem Impact